Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Watanobbi, placing the area among the bottom 25% of areas assessed nationally

-This indicates that new supply is meeting or exceeding demand, offering ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of new properties was $493,000.
-In FY-26, $3.9 million in commercial development approvals have been recorded.
-Compared to Greater Sydney, Watanobbi has around two-thirds the rate of new dwelling approvals per person and ranks among the 33rd percentile nationally.
-This suggests somewhat limited buyer options but strengthening demand for established homes.
-New building activity comprises 40.0% standalone homes and 60.0% townhouses or apartments, reflecting a shift from the current housing mix (87.0% houses).
+The new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+New properties are constructed at an average value of $493,000, indicating a focus on the premium segment.
+In FY26, $22.7 million in commercial development approvals have been recorded, indicating steady commercial investment activity.
+Compared to Greater Sydney, Watanobbi has around two-thirds the rate of new dwelling approvals per person and places among the 21st percentile of areas assessed nationally.
+This suggests somewhat limited buyer options while strengthening demand for established homes.
+The level is lower than the national average, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development